apocylberry/Swing-Note/DEV_NOTES.md

  * Arrow keys should move between the buttons.

  * Closing a document with unsaved changes should prompt, not just disappear.

- * Ctrl + N should open a new instance of Swing Note

  * Replace button should instantly replace the next instance.
 Replace All does not work.